infotexture/ot-mkdocs-demo/docs/topics/html-customization-plugin-javascript.md

     </project>
     ```

-    **Note:** When defining the path to the footer file from the Ant script, use the plug-in directory property with the plugin-id as shown in the example above: `${dita.plugin.plugin-id.dir}`.
+    **Note:** When defining the path to the footer file from the Ant script, use the plug-in directory property with the *plugin-id* as shown in the example above: `${dita.plugin.*plugin-id*.dir}`.

-**Tip:** The files for this sample plug-in are included in the DITA-OT installation directory under docsrc/samples/plugins/com.example.html5-javascript/ and on [GitHub](https://github.com/dita-ot/docs/tree/develop/samples/plugins/com.example.html5-javascript).
+**Tip:** The files for this sample plug-in are included in the DITA-OT installation directory under `docsrc/samples/plugins/com.example.html5-javascript/` and on [GitHub](https://github.com/dita-ot/docs/tree/develop/samples/plugins/com.example.html5-javascript).

 The plug-in directory has the following layout and files: